 Adopting National Guidance removes the need for each school to write and maintain their own comprehensive guidance (School Visits Policy) and gives users easy access to regularly updated and nationally recognised guidance.

 This seminar is suitable for all Educational Visits Coordinators, including those newly appointed and aspiring to this role.
 It is also appropriate for other teachers, such as Directors of Sport and Heads of Outdoor Education, who regularly deal with off-site activities.

 The focus will principally be upon potentially hazardous activities, such as sports fixtures and tours, ski trips, outdoor education and cultural visits overseas.
+However, it will consider all off-site trips.
 It will look at the special responsibilities incurred by residential trips.

 - The role and responsibilities of the EVC and Visit Leader

 - Sports and cultural tours – hosting and accommodation arrangements

 - Legal perspectives

 - Resources and information for the EVC to provide Visit Leader training

 - Awareness of recent incidents – some scenarios